-“We are very pleased and honored to host such a prestigious international event as TURK-COSE 2025 at UBT.
-This congress aims to bring together the brightest minds in science, technology, engineering, and innovation to build new international collaboration bridges.
-It will contribute to UBT’s commitment to excellence as a center where theory meets practice, education meets industry, and academic vision meets societal development.”
+“We are honored and pleased to host TURK-COSE 2025, an internationally respected event, here at UBT.
+This congress aims to bring together the brightest minds in science, technology, engineering, and innovation, building new bridges of international cooperation.
+I believe the congress will contribute to UBT’s mission of being a center of excellence where theory meets practice, education meets industry, and academic vision aligns with societal development,” he said.

 Rector Uslu also highlighted the recent achievements of NOHU: